-This protocol was developed based on PRISMA 2020 statement.
+This protocol was developed based on the PRISMA extension for Scoping Reviews (PRISMA-ScR) 10).
 The scoping review will also be conducted based on the scoping review methodology by the JBI.

-Search Strategy
+Search strategy

-The search strategy will be a systematic electronic search using the following databases with the aim of finding published studies: PubMed, Embase, Web of Science, CINAHL, and PEDro.
+The search strategy will be a systematic electronic search using the following databases to find published studies: PubMed, Web of Science, CINAHL (EBSCO), PEDro, and Embase (Dialog).
 A complete search strategy for the five databases will be developed using the words in the titles and abstracts of the relevant articles (the appendix contains more details).

-Study/ Source of Evidence Selection
+Study/source of evidence selection